Sveino/Inst4CIM-KG/rdfs-improved/README.md

 - Don't align predicates and objects since that leaves too much whitespace (a matter of preference)

 We'll watch closely its development and fixes.
 I posted a large number of issues.
-As of 17-Sep-2024:
+As of 26-Sep-2024:
-- https://github.com/atextor/turtle-formatter/issues/created_by/vladimiralexiev (9).
+- https://github.com/atextor/turtle-formatter/issues/created_by/vladimiralexiev (10).
 The important ones are:
   - #22 section sorting:
     I want to sort all props alphabetically, but currently it is not possible (`ObjectProperty` first, `DatatypeProperty` next)
   - #27 prefixes trouble when using `--subjectOrder`: rdfs:Class comes before `owl:Ontology`
   - #32 `prefixAlign=left` makes invalid turtle:
     So we use  `prefixAlign=right`
   - #33 `--useCommaByDefault` not respected on source build of owl-cli:
     So multiple values of eg `dct:conformsTo` are printed on separate lines, with the property repeated
+  - #38 Use `base` in Turtle (when present in the RDF/XML)
 - https://github.com/atextor/owl-cli/issues/created_by/vladimiralexiev (8).
 The important ones are:
   - #21 make frequent binary releases:
     Until automated, we need to build ourselves to pick up the latest features.